Request for Proposals: Policy & Legal Support for CO Paid Family & Medical Leave Implementation Project

 “RFP PFML Implementation Project” and emailed to Ashley Panelli, at firstname.lastname@example.org, CC: email@example.com.

-9to5 Colorado’s deadline to complete the project is December 31st 2021.
+This contract will be in effect for 6 months after the project start date.
 CDLE will continue regulatory implementation through 2022.
-Extension of this contract is contingent upon additional funding.
+Extension of this contract is contingent upon additional funding and the needs of the paid leave implementation coalition.

 Elements of Proposal